Get Started#

 Prerequisites#

-Set up and First Use#
+Set up and first use#

-1. Download the Application:
+1. Clone the Repository:

 git clone https://github.com/open-edge-platform/edge-ai-suites.git